 Another list of my favourites for you – and hurray for autumn – the sensory season!
-Autumn provides us with so many sensory props: conkers, seed heads, leaves, berries, apples…but here are a few others to add to the mix:
+Autumn provides us with so many sensory props: conkers, leaves, blackberries, apples…but here are a few others to add to the mix:

 1) ‘Crinkle’ fabric in a bag

-Or a cheaper alternative would be to collect unwanted baby toys that have a ‘crinkle’ feature and cut the crinkle fabric out of them.
-You could also experiment with crinkly packaging.
+Follow the link in the photo – or a cheaper alternative would be to collect old unwanted baby toys that have a ‘crinkle’ feature and cut the crinkle fabric out of them.

 If you give every pupil in your class a small piece of crinkle fabric in little bag then everyone can join in with the crunching!
 Simply hold the bag in your hand and squish and squeeze.
 Small fabric drawstring bags can be purchased quite cheaply online.
 (Try looking for wedding favour bags.)
 Jute ones like these have a nice texture:

 If you are re-creating some leaf sweeping in your classroom then I recommend this brush:

 It is beautifully soft and creates a lovely feeling if you are ‘sweeping’ on the back of a child’s hand.
 It is a wee bit pricey but will make a lovely sensory addition to your classroom.

 Autumn is mushroom time!
 I love this mushroom toy because it is so soft and squeezy!

 4) Swallows chattering